 - Examine the patient for other sexually transmitted infections.

-- Pyrethrins (RID, Triple X, A-200) applied to the affected genital area and washed off after 10 minutes.
+- Pyrethrins (RID, Triple X, A-200) should be applied to the affected genital area and washed off after 10 minutes.

 - In cases where topical treatment has failed or is not feasible, weight-dosed oral sulfamethoxazole/trimethoprim given daily for 14 days is effective.

-- The extent of pubic lice infection is the extent that hair extends from the pubic area.
+- The extent of pubic lice infection depends upon how far hair extends from the pubic area.
 In hairy men, infestation may extend down the legs, up onto the chest, and into the axillae.
 The whole affected area must be treated.
-Systemic treatment with sulfamethoxazole/trimethoprim may be considered in these cases.
+Systemic treatment with ivermectin may be considered.

 - 15-year-old healthy female high school student